 “Don’t touch him,” Vittoria said.

-Leo pointed toward the service passage with shaking fingers.
 “In the lower boathouse.
-She called me and said she’d found the maintenance log.
-Then someone took her phone.”
+She called me and said she found the maintenance log.
+Then somebody took her phone.”

-Vittoria looked once at the dark passageway and once at Cesare Valdini.
+Vittoria looked once at the dark passage, then back at Cesare.

 He smiled.